All the Lovers in the Night by Mieko Kawakami | Book Review

 When it comes to love, Fuyuko’s life changes when she meets an older man of 58 years old, Mitsutsuka for whom she develops feelings of affection and love.
 Things they share during their encounters might seem childish at first, but they all constitute important building blocks of their fragile relationship.
 Fuyuko feels as if she made some sort of mark in his memory.
 Often the questions she wants to ask Mitsutsuka do not find their way into words.
 She is unable to communicate her real feelings to Mitsutsuka resulting in her sinking deep into depression.

 When in the throes of depression, Fuyuko spends the most of her days in bed.
-She loses her ability to discern what part of the day it is, she could not summon energy to prepare simple meals replying mainly on fast food.
+She loses her ability to discern what part of the day it is; she could not summon energy to prepare simple meals replying mainly on fast food.
 She is constantly exhausted by the simple tasks.
 At this stage, Fuyuko questions her choices in life whether her job, her place to live, not having any meaningful relationships were a result of her own choice she made at some point or whether her current situation was the result of not choosing anything.
 She feels that she faked it all the way and she did the things she was told to.
 She was so scared of being hurt that she disregarded her own needs for love, affection and intimacy.
 Her only treasure are memories of her and Mitsutsuka meeting and talking, how she felt when she was around him.
-But those memories are slowly disappearing similarly to the memories of her schoolfriend, Niroko and others who once showed her some kindness.
+But those memories are slowly disappearing similarly to the memories of her schoolfriend, Noriko and others who once showed her some kindness.

 When she finally expresses her love for Mitsutsuka, tears overwhelmed her.
 Fuyuko did not remember when last time she cried so much — she cried for all the time she felt alone and hurt.
 However, that kindness shown by Mitsutsuka was short-lived and used as a cover for deception even though used in a good faith by him.
 His working situation was part of this deception and indicated the importance of one’s occupation within the contemporary society, to the extent when it conditions people’s attitude towards others and their relationships.
 Fuyuko’s feelings were somehow rejected and disregarded.
 She had to spend a long time to slowly work her way back to the person she used to be prior to meeting Mitsutsuka.

-We depart Fuyuko’s life at the stage when she spends most of her nights on walking and thinking “about it being midnight somewhere in the world and thought about people living there, people who spend their nights alone, alone through the night”.
+We depart Fuyuko’s life at the stage when she spends most of her nights walking and thinking “about it being midnight somewhere in the world and thought about people living there, people who spend their nights alone, alone through the night”.

 Related Posts